braze-inc/braze-docs/_docs/_partners/message_orchestration/channel_extensions/email_templates/dyspatch.md

 # Dyspatch

+{:.subintro}
-> [Dyspatch][1] offers an intuitive drag and drop email builder used to create beautiful, responsive, and engaging emails without needing to write code.
+[Dyspatch][1] offers an intuitive drag and drop email builder used to create beautiful, responsive, and engaging emails without needing to write code.
 Collaborate with your team to create and approve emails within Dyspatch and then export them to Braze, all in a few quick steps!

 The Dyspatch and Braze integration allow you to simplify your email creation lifecycle by exporting Dyspatch email templates directly to Braze.